 I realize this is a lot to fit into just 8 minutes.
 You do not have to do ALL of these things each day.
 Take a look at this blog post for how you can split up this explicit instruction throughout the week.

-Provide Opportunities for Application of New Skill: 7 Minutes
+Application of New Skill: 7 Minutes

 We know that application is how skills stick.
 Use these last 7 minutes to engage students in guided practice where they can try out the skills you have taught.